vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 pūrṇimā; Vi.
 Dh.
 III.
 206. 1-5.
 Bșhattapo-vrata-begin on Mārg. śu.
 1 called Br̥hattapā; siya

-deity; for one year or 16 years; destroys sin even of brāhmana murder; HK 105-106, PC 80; vide Bhav.
+deity; for one year or 16 years; destroys sin even of brāhmaṇa murder; HK 105-106, PC 80; vide Bhav.
 U. 12

 for details.
 Brhad-gaurivrataron Bh. kr.
 3 ( amanta reckoning) to be per